jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 Sockets use _TCP/IP_ transport protocol and are the last piece of a network communication between two hosts.
 You do not usually have to deal with them, since there are protocols built on top of them like _HTTP_ or _FTP_, however it is important to know how they work.

->_TCP_: It is a reliable data transfer protocol that ensures that the data sent is complete and correct and requires to stablish a connection.
+>_TCP_: It is a reliable data transfer protocol that ensures that the data sent is complete and correct and requires to establish a connection.

 Java offers a blocking and non blocking alternative to create sockets, and depending on your requirements you might consider the one or the other.

 ## Java Blocking IO

-The Java bloking IO API is included in **JDK** under the package `java.net` and is generally the simplest to use.
+The Java blocking IO API is included in **JDK** under the package `java.net` and is generally the simplest to use.

-This API is based on flows of byte streams and character streams that can be read or wrriten.
-There is not an index that you can use to move forth and back, like in an array, it is simply a continuos flow of data.
+This API is based on flows of byte streams and character streams that can be read or written.
+There is not an index that you can use to move forth and back, like in an array, it is simply a continuous flow of data.

 {% include figure.html image="https://lh3.googleusercontent.com/B5e8q-Kn1kzI_apnfLbX8n2abY-uJzTzaFevpdr7ewQBarkSDut0zdpDQeqVUo6cPAqTieIa9S8U0GVgB7DMPHqPU3n386ZIM5g_KzZktCj0iCTn7tsUZxubg4ESaEIwNShIPoXiuw=w600" caption="Spring Bean Creation Lifecycle" %}

 Every time a client request a connection to the server, it will block a thread.
-Therefore, we have to create a pool of threads large enough if we expect to have a lot of simultanous connections.
+Therefore, we have to create a pool of threads large enough if we expect to have a lot of simultaneous connections.

 ```java
 ServerSocket serverSocket = new ServerSocket(PORT_NUMBER);